The Barefoot Contessa: Plot

 Maria is now a great star, but she is not satisfied.
-She envies the happiness her friend Harry has found with his wife Jerry.
-Alberto is too frivolous and shallow for her.
-One evening at a casino, while Alberto is gambling, Maria takes some of his chips and cashes them, throwing the money to her gypsy lover from a window.
-When Alberto goes on a losing streak, he berates Maria in public for ruining his luck.
-Subsequently, he receives a slap in the face from Count Vincenzo Torlato-Favrini, who escorts Maria from the casino.
+She envies the happiness her friend Harry has found with his script girl Jerry.
+One evening at the Monte Carlo Casino, Alberto goes on a losing streak and berates Maria in public for ruining his luck.
+Count Vincenzo Torlato-Favrini slaps him in the face, then escorts Maria from the casino.

-Maria stays with Vincenzo and his widowed sister, Eleanora, at the count's palazzo.
+Maria stays with Vincenzo and his widowed sister, Eleanora, at the count's palazzo in Rapallo, Italy.
 She has found the great love of her life, and they wed in a lavish ceremony, in which Harry gives away the bride.
-But there is a problem.
-The count and his sister are the last of the Torlato-Favrinis; without offspring, the noble line will die out.
-The count has a secret.
-Due to a war injury, he is impotent.
-He does not tell Maria about this until their wedding night.
+There is a problem, however: the count and his sister are the last of the Torlato-Favrinis; without offspring, the noble line will die out.
+The count is impotent due to a war injury, which he does not disclose to Maria until their wedding night.

-On a rainy night, months later, with Harry in Italy, an unhappy Maria arrives at his hotel room, telling him about her husband's impotence, but confessing that she is pregnant.
-She believes Vincenzo will want this child in order to perpetuate the family lineage.
+On a rainy night, months later, with Harry in Italy, an unhappy Maria arrives at his hotel room and tells him about her husband's impotence.
+She has come up with a solution that appalls Harry: she has become pregnant by another man.
+She believes Vincenzo will welcome this child in order to perpetuate the family lineage.
 Harry warns her Vincenzo is too proud to accept this, but Maria feels otherwise and plans to tell him about her pregnancy that night.

 After Maria leaves his hotel room, Harry notices Vincenzo's car trailing hers, and follows them.
 Back at the palazzo in the servants' quarters, Vincenzo shoots to death both Maria and her lover before she can tell him about the child.
-Harry arrives just as the shots are fired.
-He does not tell Vincenzo about the pregnancy.
-The story ends, as it began, with flashbacks at her funeral.
-Afterward, Vincenzo is taken away by the police.
+Harry arrives just as the shots are fired, but does not tell Vincenzo about the pregnancy.
+Shortly after her funeral, Vincenzo is taken away by the police.